Skip to content Skip to footer

 In the camp at Tel-el-Kabir south of Ismailia Captain Langley heard that he was to be part of the Imperial Camel Corps, a new venture that was being set up to support the fighting in the Sinai Peninsular made up of New Zealanders, British, Indians and Australians.
 Only a few of the Australians from Western Australia had ever had anything to do with camels, certainly George Langley had none at all.
 They had to quickly learn to ride the camels and care for them in camp as well as on treks.
 Even learning to mount a camel was not easy.
 Camel bites were a real hazard as Langley wrote on one occasion: once they get a grip they hold on like a bull dog and their teeth are very nasty.
 There is a real danger of poisoning setting in.

-Edmée Plunkett’s father was in the British army in Cairo before the war.
+George and Edmée Plunkett met in 1918 and were married in Cairo in December that year.
+Edmée’s father was in the British army in Cairo before the war.
 As a young woman she lived mainly in Cairo but made long visits to England for school and university.
 When her father died in Cairo in 1916, she was unable to return to England and worked as the secretary to Lord Cecil.
 She was the first woman to hold such a post in Egypt.
 Edmée was a gifted linguist, fluent in Arabic and French.
-George and Edmée met in 1918 and were married in Cairo in December 1918.

 Margaret Bride